Honduras Leadership Action Plan

 I am a Youth, and I Protect My Sexuality, La Ceiba

-LAP Objective: • Improve knowledge by 40% among 45 youth ages 14-22 in the topics of self-esteem, adolescent pregnancy, family planning, human rights, sexual and reproductive rights, gender and violence, leadership, sexual diversity, and STIs (including HIV/AIDS) in order to contribute to a reduction in adolescent pregnancies and HIV prevalence in 2013. • Increase by 30% the use of a sex education guide, as part of the ministerial declaration “Prevent through Education” to contribute to a reduction in pregnancies in youth ages 14-22 in the secondary institutions in the municipalities of La Másica, Jutiapa and the Garifuna communities of Corozal and Sambo Creek in La Ceiba, Altlantida Department, Honduras, in 2013.
+LAP Objective: • Improve knowledge among 45 youth ages 14-22 in SRH topics in order to contribute to a reduction in adolescent pregnancies and HIV prevalence in 2013. • Increase the use of a sex education guide as part of the ministerial declaration “Prevent through Education” to contribute to a reduction in pregnancies in youth ages 14-22 in the secondary institutions in several municipalities of the Altlantida Department in 2013. • Increase the access to SRH information via the sex education guide through 8 radio programs directed to at least 500 youth in Corozal, Sambo Creek and Jutiapa by the end of 2013.

 Leadership Action Plan Honduras 2011